tutanck/smallapi-js/README.md

 ## Prerequisites

-This project requires NodeJS (at least version 6) and NPM.
+This package requires NodeJS and NPM.
 [Node](http://nodejs.org/) and [NPM](https://npmjs.org/) are really easy to install.
-To make sure you have them available on your machine, try running the following command.
+To make sure you have them available on your machine, try running the following commands:

 ```sh
 node --version